 The Scots earned a famous victory over England in 1967 but would only challenge at a World Cup again in 1974.

 Returning to the World Cup

-Not long before the 1978 World Cup, Scotland brought in Ally MacLeod as manager which turned around performances, and they would win the British Home Championship, securing another famous win over England, this time fans took pieces of the pitch back to Scotland with them.
+Not long before the 1978 World Cup, Scotland brought in Ally MacLeod as manager.
+This turned around performances and they would win the British Home Championship, securing another famous win over England which saw fans take pieces of the pitch back over the border with them.

-At the 1978 World Cup, drawn against less illustrious opponents, Scotland fell flat going down in a shock 3-1 defeat to Peru first up, stumbling to a draw against Iran before earning a consolation 3-2 win over the Netherlands.
+At the 1978 World Cup, drawn against less illustrious opponents, Scotland fell flat.
+They siffered a shock 3-1 defeat to Peru first up and stumbed to a draw against Iran before earning a consolation 3-2 win over Netherlands.

-In 1982 they found themselves opposite footballing superpowers Brazil and the Soviet Union.
+In 1982 they found themselves opposite soccer superpowers Brazil and the Soviet Union.
 They would force a draw against the USSR but the 4-1 loss suffered against Brazil could not be offset by a 5-2 win over New Zealand.
-Even bolstered by Liverpool legends, Kenny Dalglish, Graeme Souness and Alan Hansen, Scotland could not progress.
+Even bolstered by Liverpool legends Kenny Dalglish, Graeme Souness and Alan Hansen, Scotland could not progress.